Jason West: Involvement in the United Nations Urban Environmental Accords

 As mayor, West took part in the creation of the United Nations Urban Environmental Accords in San Francisco in the Spring of 2005.
 He is one of 60 mayors from across the world who signed the original accords.

-A signatory to the United States Mayors' Climate Protection Agreement and the member of the international network Mayors for Peace, West was also a founding member of the Young Elected Officials Network, a nationwide organization of progressive politicians under 35.
+A signatory to the United States Mayors' Climate Protection Agreement and a member of the international network Mayors for Peace, West was also a founding member of the Young Elected Officials Network, a nationwide organization of progressive politicians under 35.
 He also served on its steering committee.

 Defeat in 2007

-West lost his bid for a second four-year term by on May 1, 2007, after a campaign highlighted by an endorsement by Ralph Nader with 514 votes for Dungan to West's 379.
+West lost his bid for a second four-year term on May 1, 2007, after a campaign highlighted by an endorsement by Ralph Nader with 514 votes for Dungan to West's 379.

 Reelection in 2011

 West was reelected as mayor of New Paltz on May 3, 2011.
 His salary at the time was $22,500.
 West requested a $13,000 raise in 2012.
 The Village of New Paltz Board of Trustees approved the raise.
-West requested another $13,000 raise in 2013 but instead had his salary returned to the $22,500 level in a revised budget passed 4-0 by the board, with the mayor absent from voting.
+West requested another $13,000 raise in 2013 but instead had his salary returned to the $22,500 level in a revised budget passed 4–0 by the board, with the mayor absent from voting.
 In response, West sued the board of trustees.
-The lawsuit was settled by a $12,000 settlement in February 2015.
+The lawsuit was settled for $12,000 in February 2015.

 Defeat in 2015

 West was defeated by former New Paltz school board member Tim Rogers, who garnered 323 votes, while West received 204 votes.
-West stated that he was considering the possibility of returning to school for a teaching degree while remaining active in village affairs, and then went about pursuing a master of science degree at Bard College.
+West stated that he was considering the possibility of returning to school for a teaching degree while remaining active in village affairs, and then went about pursuing a Master of Science degree at Bard College.